 While Optus and Telstra continue to battle it out with their own respective first-party plans, the Optus MVNO third-party telcos have a chance to entice new sign-ups thanks to more competitive pricing.

-MVNO is a fancy initialism that spells out as Mobile Virtual Network Operator.
-Because that’s quite the technical mouthful, we use MVNO for short, but what MVNO really means is a telco that operates on one of the big three networks but doesn’t own that network.
-Telstra MVNOs operate on the Telstra wholesale network, Optus MVNOs work on the Optus network, while Vodafone MVNO’s sell services on the Vodafone network.
+MVNO is a fancy initialism that stands in for Mobile Virtual Network Operator.
+That’s quite the technical mouthful, TL;DR is that it's shorthand for telcos that operates on one of the big three networks but don’t own that network.
 The ACCC recently urged mobile users to consider an MVNO over one of the big three telcos to help combat rising costs.
-You can compare the coverage of each of the three networks to determine the service that works best for you.

-At the time of writing, there were 13 Optus MVNOs in Australia, which sell services across SIM Only and Prepaid plans:
+At the time of writing, there were 12 Optus MVNOs in Australia, which sell services across SIM Only and Prepaid plans.

 Optus MVNO plans under $20

 If you're in the market for an Optus MVNO, it's safe to assume you're after a bargain on a Postpaid or Prepaid SIM plan.
 There are currently 10 Optus MVNOs that are offering plans under $20 per month and we've listed the six most popular deals below.